sagemath/sage-archive-2023-02-01/src/doc/en/installation/linux.rst

 SageMath is available from various distributions and can be installed by package managers.

+See `the _sagemath dummy package <../reference/spkg/_sagemath.html>`_
-See <../reference/spkg/index.html>`_ for the names of packages that provide a standard installation of SageMath, including documentation and Jupyter.
+for the names of packages that provide a standard installation of SageMath, including documentation and Jupyter.

 See also `repology.org: sagemath
 <https://repology.org/project/sagemath/versions>`_ for information